 - Highly motivated to improve your body and thigh shape

-How is a thigh lift performed?
+How does a thigh lift work?

 The thigh lift procedure takes 2-3 hours to perform and is done on an outpatient basis.
 Depending on the amount of excess skin and tissue on your thighs, a general or local anesthetic may be administered to perform the thigh lift of the inner thighs.
-Prior to beginning, your plastic surgeon will make markings to plan the intended incisions.
+Prior to beginning, your surgeon will make markings to plan the intended incisions.